 7 Can Soup

 • Use your favorite beans.
 I like kidney beans and black beans for this taco-inspired soup, but pinto or white beans are great options too.

-• Make it spicy.
-ROTEL comes in various heat levels so grab the hot one to turn up the spiciness in the soup, if preferred.
+• ROTEL.
+This is diced tomatoes with green chilies.
+It comes in various heat levels so grab the hot one to turn up the spiciness in the soup, if preferred.
 Cayenne pepper or a splash of hot sauce would also work.

+7 Can Soup